mayer129/CPSC-354-02-Programming-Languages_Blog/Blog09.md

 It is using successor notation, similar to discrete math.
 If this was adapted to concrete syntax it would look like `subtr 2 1` which should give 1

 ## Writing my Code
 I again tried to code this python program with a similar coding style of what I talked about in the previous blog post.
+As we can see, it is basically just if statements in python, which isn't as clear in the haskell code.

 ## My Code
 ```